stryker-mutator/stryker-js/packages/typescript-checker/README.md

 The path to your [tsconfig](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).
 Project references _are supported_, `--build` mode will be enabled automatically when references are found in your tsconfig.json file.

-_Note: the following compiler options are always overridden by @stryker-mutator/typescript-checker to ovoid false positives.
+_Note: the following compiler options are always overridden by @stryker-mutator/typescript-checker to avoid false positives.
 See [issue 391](https://github.com/stryker-mutator/stryker/issues/391#issue-259829320) for more information on this_

 ```json
 {